Reekie Linn Waterfall

 History, tourist information, and nearby accommodation

 The two falls have drops of 6 metres and 18 metres, but when the River Isla is in spate the two falls merge to create a single drop of 24 metres.
-Its really quite impressive!
+It is really quite impressive!

 Near the pool at the base of the falls is a cave called Black Dub (not easy to view from the path).
 Local legend says that an outlaw once hid in the cave.
 But then the devil appeared in the shape of a huge black dog.
 The outlaw was so frightened that he gave himself up to the authorities.

 Note that although the main viewing area gives you very nice distant views of the falls, you can, with due care, easily view the top of the falls by taking a detour off the main path - it will be obvious where to do so.
 But for goodness sake, if you do, please take care and do not go too far out on the rocks at the top of the falls!

 About Reekie Linn Waterfall

 Attraction Type: Countryside - Waterfall

 Location: Short footpath from the parking area at Bridge of Craigisla, 4 miles north of Alyth, on the B954.

 Photo Credit: David Ross and Britain Express

 Opening Details: Open access site, usually accessible at any reasonable time

 Heritage Rated from 1- 5 (low-exceptional) on historic interest